jlehikoinen/jlehikoinen.github.io/md/video_and_photo_management.md

 ---

-(Add screenshots of 3 different views)

 Here's my personal home video and photo management setup.

-This Xth iteration of photo management solution.
+This Xth iteration of my home video and photo management solution.
 The current setup has been in use for about two years.

 Here are two old iterations: